 Is it a bird?
 Is it a plane?
 Yes.
 It's a plane.
 But why has it got Homer Simpson's face on it?

 It's said that at any given moment, there are around 9,700 planes flying in the sky.
-Every so often, an airline will get their creative juices flowing and create an aircraft with such a fun airline livery that you'll want to fly with them just to see it in person.
+Every so often, an airline will get its creative juices flowing and create an aircraft with such a fun airline livery that you'll want to fly with them just to see it in person.

 We've compiled a list of the best themed airplanes from over the years that showcase the world's most imaginative airlines.

-All Niplpioven Airways (ANA) celebrated Star Wars’ eagerly anticipated return to cinema, The Force Awakens (2015), by painting four of its aircraft to look like droids from the science fiction franchise.
+All Nippon Airways (ANA) celebrated Star Wars’ eagerly anticipated return to cinema, The Force Awakens (2015), by painting four of its aircraft to look like droids from the science fiction franchise.
 The most iconic of these liveries was a Boeing 787 Dreamliner that was designed to look like the character, R2-D2.

 Still in use today, this aircraft might not have the capacity to take passengers to outer space like the Millennium Falcon, but it does serve a number of international routes for ANA from Japan to destinations such as Beijing, Jakarta, Munich, Paris, and Sydney.
 And we think that’s pretty cool too.